samrwright/govuk-design-system/src/patterns/page-not-found-pages/index.md

   name: "Page not found pages",
   criteria: [
     {
-      text: "users can find contact information in a consistent way",
+      text: "make sure users can find contact information in a consistent way",
       anchor: "wcag-consistent-content-page-not-found"
     }
   ]